fusonic/linq/README.md

   ->average();
 ```

-Find all files bigger than 1024 bytes and return the fileinfo object.
+Find all files bigger than 1024 bytes and return the fileinfo object:
 ``` php
 $source = glob("files/*");
 Linq::from($source)